SummaryRead the full fact sheet

 - Sighted people can help those who are blind or have low vision to enjoy sporting activities.

-A sedentary house-bound person can experience a variety of problems, such as overweight and obesity, mobility difficulties and loneliness.
+A sedentary house-bound person can experience a variety of problems, such as and , mobility difficulties and loneliness.
 However, many sports can be adapted to suit people who are blind or have low vision, and the following is just a small sample.

 Sighted people can help